Bungalow Loft Conversion Cost

 The size of the loft conversion will have a direct impact on the cost.
 The larger the space to be converted, the more materials, labour, and time it will take.

 The space may be as small as 20 square metres or as large as 50 square metres.
-The determining factor in the size of the loft will normally be the size of the footprint of the bungalow itself, typically the larger the bungalow, the larger the loft.
+The determining factor in the size of the loft will normally be the size of the footprint of the bungalow itself; typically, the larger the bungalow, the larger the loft.

-So, while a 20 square metre bungalow loft conversion may cost around £20,000-£45,000 depending on finish, a 50 square metre conversion can cost £50,000-£110,000.
+So, while a 20 square metre bungalow loft conversion may cost around £25,000 to £28,000 (or as high as £45,000 for high-end) all depending on finish, a 50 square metre conversion can cost £50,000 to £110,000.

 Quality of Finish